 Over the last few years, the left (and the their ideological allies, the Congress and its bedfellows the regional so-called secular parties) – in order to spite their political rivals, the BJP – have used a word pejoratively – “Bhakt”.
 Which means devotee.
 Clever ploy to use Dharmic terms in a negative way to make the most central precept of Dharma an abuse!

 Worse still, the Hindus who are ideologically seeking to fight those who are trying to break India and also undermine the Indian Dharmic heritage also take pride in hurling – while they are abusing the many Gurus (which we will write about soon) – abuses at the disciples of Indian Gurus by chiding their devotion as “blind faith” and calling them “blind Bhakts”.
 Typical example of legitimizing the primacy of the very paradigm they are fighting in the first place!
 They – and not just the ones of the belief systems – confuse, nay equate Devotion with Belief!

-This is a strange situation for someone who is trying looking at Dharma the way it should be – a ruthless seeking and a complete dissolution.
+This is a strange situation for someone who is trying to look at Dharma the way it should be – a ruthless seeking and a complete dissolution.
 A scenario where the Machiavellian Aggressors to the spiritual heritage of India and those who passionately try to fight them stand united against the most central of tenets to Dharmic life – Bhakti and Guru-Shishya.
 And, in view of such a bizarre masochist activism, I maintain that both the camps are working together to undermine Indian heritage.
 One with an explicit intent and other due to lack of perspective.